seb3773/zelf/README.md

 - Keeps only the smallest binary.
 - `--exe-filter` is ignored in this mode.

+## Contributing to zELF
+zELF is an open project built with a simple philosophy: learn, experiment, and have fun with executable packing.
+It isn’t meant to be a competitor to anything, nor a polished commercial tool.
+It’s a playground for people who enjoy:
+  exploring ELF internals,
+  writing or integrating compression algorithms,
+  experimenting with filters and codecs,
+  studying how a loader reconstructs a process in memory,
+  or simply understanding how packers work under the hood.

+The codebase is intentionally clean (I hope so), documented, and modular so that anyone can extend it — whether for educational purposes or for practical use.
+If you want to add a codec, improve the stub, tweak the heuristics, or build your own features on top of zELF, you’re welcome to do so.
+There is no strict roadmap, no corporate goals, and no pressure.
+Just a space for curious developers to explore executable packing and contribute ideas, improvements, or experiments :-)

+If that sounds like your kind of project, feel free to open issues, submit pull requests, or simply discuss ideas.
+Every contribution — big or small — is appreciated.

 ## Developer docs
 For exhaustive architecture and development details:
 - **[README_dev.md](README_dev.md)**: Comprehensive developer guide (Architecture, Codecs, ML, Stubs).